Where to find warnings

 TV & Radio sirens

-A siren sound may be played over the radio or TV before an emergency warning is broadcast.
+A community alert siren sound may be played over the radio or TV before an emergency warning is broadcast.
 This is known as SEWS (Standard Emergency Warning Signal).

 SEWS Community Service Announcement (Includes introduction):